-When making an RTSP connection to the audio enabled camera and viewing video an additional mono audio channel streams to the player.
+With audio enabled, when making an RTSP connection to the camera and viewing video, an additional mono audio channel streams to the player.
 The audio uses the G.711 mu-law codec.
 The audio operates with both H.264 and MJPEG video streams.

-8.3.8 Recordings
+8.3.7 Recordings